iamDelh/Unix-Commands-Shell-Script/README.md

-# SQL
+# Unix

-You can find set of SQL's for same solution using different approach.
+You can find Unix Commands & Scripts here